testshallpass/react-native-simple-stepper/README.md

   )
 }
 valueChanged(value) {
-  // if needed set the value to a certain decimal point for display elsewhere. const displayValue = value.toFixed(2) this.setState({
+  // If you want to set the value to a certain decimal point you can like so: const displayValue = value.toFixed(2) this.setState({
      displayValue: displayValue